carlbomsdata/fuxa-widget-library/README.md

 ### [`mining/`](./mining)

-All widgets are located in the `mining/` folder and support dynamic state-based color changes.
+All widgets that are located in the `mining/` folder support dynamic state-based color changes.

 | Widget | Preview |
 |--------|---------|